mschellenger96/gsg_project/README.md

 	- Added cache timeout for any potential issues

 - Simplified Lesson 1 PrintElementTemplates() to just use AFElementTemplate data type instead of a list

+- Used the correct search method (AFElementSearch) in Lesson 3